-- 3) The screenshare software we use is called TeamViewer and you can save a bit of time by going to http://teamviewer.com and choosing to download and install.
-Or we will do it together in our first or second session. - 4) Weekly 30 minute conversations?
+- 3) The screenshare software we use is called TeamViewer and you can save a bit of time by going to http://get.teamviewer.com/summercore and choosing to download and install.
+Or we will do it together in our first or second session when we need it. - 4) Weekly 30 minute conversations?
 My favorite algorithm for the weekly conversation is to always start with a phone call and then transition to skype or google hangout (both are free video conferencing) and teamviewer.
 Each of us is obliged to phone call the other at the exact specified time.
 This way if we don't talk, it is both our fault!
 These conversations are recommended but NOT required.
 No guilt if you miss one or more or choose not to take advantage of them.
 Different strokes for different folks! - 5) Regarding logins and passwords, you will hear me say many times to record them in a notebook or a 3x5 card you keep in your wallet and to "practice redundancy" and put them somewhere else -- perhaps in a document on your computer or in a Google doc called PASSWORDS.
 Over 30 years and more of teaching teachers via Summercore, I can tell you that hundreds of times, people forget a login/password combination or they forget the email address associated.
-Please, please change your habits (if necessary) and practice redundancy! - 6) The reason for getting a picture from each of you is not profound.
+Please, please change your habits (if necessary) and practice redundancy! - 6) Please send me a picture!
+The reason for getting a picture from each of you is not profound.
 I simply want all of you in this course to be connected by name, state and face.
 So hopefully by lesson 2 or lesson 3, I will be able to include a picture summary of "who's who" in this class.
-Later in the course, I will match you up with a partner (in a different state hopefully) and ask the two of you to do a team project. - 7) There is a webpage called http://teachingcompany.com/jan15 that contains ALL of the PDFs each week.
+Later in the course, I may match you up with a partner (in a different state hopefully) and ask the two of you to do a team project.
+Note: if you are a person who hates pictures and does not want to share one, that is fine.
+Just let me know and I won't ask you or remind you again! - 7) There is a webpage that contains ALL of the PDFs each week.
 It serves as redundancy to give you another way and possibly easier way to go to any of the PDFs.
 Each week, I add the PDF to this page and you will have access to this page forever! - 8) We will have a Class Shared Doc where you type info and questions and others contribute.
 This doc also has a "who's who" section and a "homework summary section."
 Please contribute to our Shared Doc.
 You can either type some answers or helpful info about a few items or you can ask a question or you can improve the answer of someone else.
 You will love the fact that others are contributing to this (including me) and that this will be an organized summary at the end of our course!